Worcester State welcomes qualified international applicants. No international applicants will be considered for the Spring semester unless:

 - iTEP 3.5

-- Applicants who have earned an Associate of Arts or Associate of Science degree from a regionally accredited U.S. college or university are not required to submit a TOEFL or IELTS score.
+- Applicants who have earned an Associate of Arts or Associate of Science degree from a regionally accredited U.S. college or university are not required to submit a TOEFL, IELTS, or a comparable test score report.

-- Official results of the SAT or ACT are required for all first-year student applicants who have graduated from a secondary school within the past three years.
+- Official results of the SAT or ACT are required for all first-year student applicants who have graduated within the past three years from a secondary school in a country where the SAT/ACT is available.*

 - A copy of the identification page of the student's passport.